kirthana1181/OpenLane_Workshop/Day2/Floorplan.md

   <img width="813" height="209" alt="image" src="https://github.com/user-attachments/assets/0485a1f8-1665-4a88-aeaf-aead17e1ce3e" />

 - As shown in the figure below, the area of the die can be calculated using the values in the second parenthesis highlighted(**first** parentheses consists- **lower left X and Y** coordinates, **second** one denotes **upper right X and Y** values).
-- The area of the die can be calculated using these latter X and Y as the product.
+- The area of the die can be calculated using the latter X and Y values' for the product.
 Here:
 -   Area = X x Y = 660685   ×   671405 = 4,43,58,72,12,425 square micron meters data-base units.
 (The unit is mentioned as microns, i.e 1 unit micron = 1000 data-base units.)
 -   Rather Area = (660685/1000)   ×  (671405/1000) = 443587.212425 square micron meters